It’s been pretty well-reported that the radium in Waukesha water exceeds federal health guidelines.

 Water Softener & Radium Removal

 A functioning water softener removes the overwhelming majority of radium.
-For example, the certifications on our Premier series softeners exceed 80% elimination.
+For example, the certifications on our Premier series water softeners exceed 80% elimination.

 If you are on Waukesha municipal water, you either have or should have a water softener.
 It might be for appliance life.
 It might be to save on energy costs.
 It might be to save on cleaning product cost.
 It might be simply for softer skin and hair.